NathanielJS1541/AoC_2024/Nat/Day_01/README.md

-# Day 1: Historian Hysteria
+# Advent of Code Day 1

 - Language of choice: AArch64 Assembly.
 - Difficulty: Yes.
 (I'm a C# developer...)